Understanding Evolution

 “I can see no limit to this power [natural selection] in slowly and beautifully adapting each form to the most complex relations of life.”

 However, Darwin’s analysis lacked empirical evidence.
 Therefore, his approach was philosophical, not scientific – a ubiquitous approach applied throughout The Origin of Species.
-Modern scientists now understand through testing the limitations of natural selection to only what already exists.
+Modern scientists now understand, through testing, that natural selection limits itself to what already exists.

 A scientific approach is the only proven method to unlock nature’s mysteries; however, scientifically validating a theory is challenging.
 And, as essential as a scientific approach is, only repetitive testing can maintain its validation.
 In the words of Albert Einstein (pictured right) –